 With 52 colleges and universities, plus nearly 400,000 students from all over the world, Boston is a pretty amazing place to be.
 And with our location right downtown on Commonwealth Avenue, Bay State College is in the middle of it all, close to great restaurants, clubs, trendy shopping, and Boston Common.

 Of course, there's much more to life at Bay State than just our great location.
 On our campus in Boston's historic Back Bay neighborhood, you'll discover a diverse but closely-knit community of students, faculty and staff who will make you feel welcome from the start.
 Whether you choose to live on campus or commute, your Bay State experience is sure to bring out the best in you--academically, professionally and personally.

 The Division of Student Services is made up of a number of departments that will respond to your needs throughout your time at Bay State College and beyond.

 Career Services will assist you in preparing for and entering the work world.
 Our staff will guide you through this process, from writing a résumé to sharpening your interviewing skills.
 Even after you graduate from Bay State, this office will continue to provide you with lifetime career services.

 The Department of Student Affairs can help enhance your time at Bay State through a variety of learning experiences that take place outside of the classroom.
-Residence Life, Dining Services, Student Involvement & Leadership, Student Success, and First Year Experience, are all part of this office.
+Residence Life, Dining Services, Student Involvement & Leadership, Student Success, and Orientation, are all part of this office.